Champion (Chipmunk song): Critical reception

+Robert Copsey of Digital Spy gave the song a positive review calling it: "a fist-clenching, anthemic midtempo electro-R&B stomper that ponders the glorious highs and depressive lows of fame", and gave the song 4 stars out of 5.
+AllMusic called the track "a fist-clenching empowering R&B stomper".

 Chart performance

 On 10 February 2011, the song debuted at number fourteen in Ireland.
 In the United Kingdom, "Champion" debuted at number two on 12 February 2011.
 It was beaten to the top spot by a margin of less than 5% by Jessie J's "Price Tag", each having sold over 90,000 copies.

 Remix

 The official remix of the song features a new verse by Chipmunk, Chris Brown's verse & chorus and a verse by American rapper J. Cole.
 The remix was released on 5 February 2011.

 Music video

 The music video (directed by Colin Tilley) premiered on YouTube on 23 December 2010.
 Fellow British rapper Skepta, makes a cameo.
 The music video of the song's edited version premiered on YouTube on 18 March 2011.